dasmatiRice/URL-Shortener/README.md

 # Design Considerations

-A URL Shortening Service seems to be a simple program but actually has many parts and requirements.
+A URL Shortening Service may seem simple, but it actually involves many parts and requirements.
 This section will go over all the design considerations I've made and the tools I have used.

 **Functional Requirements**
-- Short URL generation - Clients can pass a URl and have a shortened version given back
+- Short URL generation - Clients can pass a URL and have a shortened version given back
-- Redirection - edirect them to the original URL link they shortened
+- Redirection - redirects them to the original URL link they shortened
 - Deletion - delete our url from the database
 - Custom Alias - clients can pass a custom alias to save their url as
 - Custom Expiry Date - Clients will be able to choose the expiration date of their URL